The Process of Cloisonné Enamel.

 A painting might take several hours, where as a jewel in cloisonne takes many days.
 You can not erase the enamels to try a different color if some do not look great with each other, so making your design in watercolors is a great way to bring that vision to reality and know you will love it.

 The line drawing you see here also becomes a pattern I use to shape the wires of 24k gold.
 These wires form “cells” you might be able to see in the steps I have shared, and these cells are filled with vitreous enamels to create the colors you see in the jewel.
+These wires included in this enameling process is what defines what is cloisonne.

 The layering of colors in watercolor painting can be similar to layering transparent colors in enameling.
 One can also lay in colors of enamels next to each other to create a seamless gradation of color and this is usually my choice.